CLappin/test/workspace.examples/readme.md

     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

-In this example, the arguments "AHB SYNTHESIS" are used.
+In this example, the arguments are "AHB SYNTHESIS".
+The script takes the project through to Synthesis.

 Libero executes the script and opens the Mi-V sample project.
 The script adds Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
 Additionally, IO Constraints are added to the project for Place and Route.
 The script takes the project through to Synthesis.
 The project can now be taken through the remainder of the Libero SoC design flow.

 ## <a name="Script arguments"></a> Script Arguments